Pylons/pyramid/docs/designdefense.rst

 it includes more than one way to resolve a URL to a :term:`view callable`: via :term:`url dispatch` or :term:`traversal`.
 Multiple methods of configuration exist: :term:`imperative configuration`, :term:`configuration decoration`, and :term:`ZCML`.
-A view callable can itself be either a function, an instance, or a class.
 It works with multiple different kinds of persistence and templating systems.
 And so on.
 However, the existence of most of these overlapping ways to do things are not without reason and
 purpose: we have a number of audiences to serve, and we believe that TIMTOWTI